Fact-checked

 Epidemiology

 The frequency of membranous nephropathy among all morphological types of nephritis is, according to various authors, 3-15%.
-According to P. Zucchelli and S. Pasquali (1998), among 4060 biopsies performed for 25 years, membranous nephropathy was found in 319 cases (7.8%).
+According to P. Zucchelli and S. Pasquali (1998), among 4060 biopsies performed over 25 years, membranous nephropathy was found in 319 cases (7.8%).

 Another feature is the frequent association with various systemic and other diseases: systemic lupus erythematosus, autoimmune thyroiditis, Sjogren's syndrome, diabetes mellitus, psoriasis, etc.